 \\\ Dog Fleas

-How often have you seen a tiny black inspect, as small as a pin prick at home, possibly jumping around on a surface and you own a dog?
-Probably several times as more fleas are actually living in the home than outside brought in by your dog.
+How often have you seen a tiny black inspect, as small as a pin prick at home, possibly jumping around on a surface?
+Probably several times as more fleas are actually living in the home than outside, generally brought in by your dog.